MathCancer/PhysiCell/README.md

 + In the virus-macrophage sample project, switch cell death (in epithelial_function) from apoptosis to cell_lysis to demonstrate the new function.

 + In the virus-macrophage sample project, enable internalized substrate tracking in the setup_microenvironment() function.

++ In the virus-macrophage sample project, use a slower viral replication rate.
+(Should take 240 minutes to reach the lysis threshold.)

++ In the virus-macrophage sample project, switched to a maximum simulation time of 24 hours (1440 minutes).

 ### Notices for intended changes that may affect backwards compatibility:

 + We intend to merge Custom_Variable and Custom_Vector_Variable in the very near future.